The RCCP is pleased to announce the PSA have confirmed accreditation renewal for 2019 - 2020

 The Registration Council for Clinical Physiologists (RCCP) and the Academy for Healthcare Science (AHCS) have been discussing joint working for the last 2 years.
 Please click to view an update.

 UK Health Departments have concerns that some healthcare professionals practise without insurance cover, or insufficient cover.
 RCCP requires thgat all of its registrants have appropriate cover in place – find out more here

-Your registration with the Registration Council for Clinical Physiologists is due for renewal on 1st May 2018.
-We are pleased to confirm that the renewal fee will remain at £40.00 and is unchanged from the previous 8 years.
+Your registration with the Registration Council for Clinical Physiologists is due for renewal on 1st May 2019.
+The fee for renewal will be £50

 The National Safety Standards for Invasive Procedures (NatSSIPs) published new safety standards on 7th September 2015 - this applies to all clinical physiologists so please make sure you are aware of it - find out more here